sahilmukkawar/EcoChain/client/src/tokens/README.md

 # Design Tokens

 This folder contains the design tokens for the EcoChain application.
 These tokens define the visual design language including colors, typography, spacing, and other design values.
-The tokens are integrated with Tailwind CSS for a consistent design system.

 ## Structure

-- [index.ts](file:///d%3A/EcoChain/client/src/tokens/index.ts) - TypeScript object containing all design tokens
+- [index.js](file:///c%3A/Users/soham/OneDrive/Desktop/EcoChain/client/src/tokens/index.js) - JavaScript object containing all design tokens
-- [tokens.utils.ts](file:///d%3A/EcoChain/client/src/tokens/tokens.utils.ts) - Utility functions for accessing tokens in JavaScript/TypeScript
+- [tokens.css](file:///c%3A/Users/soham/OneDrive/Desktop/EcoChain/client/src/tokens/tokens.css) - CSS custom properties version of the tokens
-- [tokens.d.ts](file:///d%3A/EcoChain/client/src/tokens/tokens.d.ts) - TypeScript type definitions for tokens
+- [tokens.utils.ts](file:///c%3A/Users/soham/OneDrive/Desktop/EcoChain/client/src/tokens/tokens.utils.ts) - Utility functions for accessing tokens in JavaScript/TypeScript

 ## Usage

-### In Tailwind Classes
+### In CSS/Tailwind Classes

 Tokens are integrated into Tailwind CSS and can be used directly as classes: